RJPearson94/terraform-provider-twilio/docs/resources/autopilot_assistant.md

 # twilio_autopilot_assistant Resource

-Manages a Autopilot assistant.
+Manages an Autopilot assistant.
 See the [API docs](https://www.twilio.com/docs/autopilot/api/assistant) for more information

 For more information on Autopilot, see the product [page](https://www.twilio.com/autopilot)